Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Beam loss due to magnet field errors

+The same tune scan as for nominal intensity in Fig.~\ref{fig: tune diagram nonlinSC allerrs} has been repeated in simulations with higher intensities, thus gradually increasing the strength of space charge.
+For each intensity setting, contours have been extracted which enclose all simulated working points with a predicted beam loss of $\Delta N/N < 2\%$.
+Figure~\ref{fig: sc limit h1} displays these $2\%$ contours as solid lines for three different intensities.
+Additionally, the $5\%$ contour for the nominal intensity $N_0$ has been plotted in dashed for reference, matching the contour plotted in Fig.~\ref{fig: tune diagram nonlinSC allerrs}.

-Figure \ref{fig: sc limit h1} presents the simulation results for three different intensities.
-At $120\%$ of the nominal bunch intensity $N_0$ (orange contours) the available tune space area practically vanishes.
-This intensity marks the space charge limit under nominal conditions, above which no low-loss working point is encountered in the considered tune quadrant.
-The corresponding tolerable maximum space charge tune shift amounts to $\Delta Q_y^{SC}=-0.3\times 1.2 = -0.36$.
+The available tune space area practically vanishes at $120\%$ of the nominal bunch intensity $N_0$ (orange contours), which corresponds to a maximum space charge tune shift of $\Delta Q_y^\text{SC}=-0.3\times 1.2 = -0.36$.
+This intensity marks the space charge limit of SIS100 under nominal operation conditions, above which no low-loss working point is encountered across the considered tune quadrant.
+In other words, the maximum achievable space charge tune shift for a conservative beam loss of $2\%$ would be $\Delta Q_y^\text{SC}=-0.36$.

 We conclude this section with the remark that, according to our present simulation model, the space charge limit would be slightly above the present reference intensities.